 Portfolio check triggers do not place orders by themselves.
 They only decide when the automation should proceed to the next connected step.

-This trigger checks the P&L made only by the positions created by the current automation run.
-It helps you set a profit target or loss limit specifically for that automation, without being affected by other trades in your account.
+This trigger checks the P&L generated only by the positions created by the current automation run.
+It allows you to set a profit target or loss limit specifically for that automation, without being affected by other trades in your account.

-Example: If you set Automation P&L to stop at -₹2,000, the trigger becomes true only when this automation’s trades together reach a loss of ₹2,000 (even if you have other positions running separately).
+Example: If you set Automation P&L to -₹2,000, the trigger becomes true only when this automation’s trades together reach a loss of ₹2,000, even if you have other positions running separately.

 This trigger checks your overall account P&L (not limited to one automation).
-It is useful as a “full account safety” trigger for the day, because it considers all positions that contribute to your total P&L.
+It is useful as a full-account safety trigger because it considers all positions contributing to your total P&L.

 This trigger checks the count of open positions in your account and becomes true when the number reaches the limit you set.
-This is useful to avoid over-trading or to ensure your automation does not open more positions than you want.
+It helps prevent over-trading or ensures your automation does not open more positions than intended.

 Example: If you set the limit to 3, the trigger becomes true when you have 3 open positions.
-You can use it to stop the automation from opening more positions or to branch the flow.
+You can use it to stop the automation from opening additional positions or to branch the workflow.

 This trigger checks the P&L of your holdings.
-Holdings usually refer to shares you already hold in your demat account (delivery positions), and their P&L changes as market price moves.
-This trigger is useful if your automation logic depends on how your long-term holdings are performing.
+Holdings typically refer to shares held in your demat account (delivery positions), and their P&L changes with market movement.

 Example: If you set Holdings P&L to +₹10,000, the trigger becomes true when the combined P&L of your holdings reaches +₹10,000.

-Example: If you set Intraday holdings P&L to -₹2,000, the trigger becomes true when today’s price movement causes your holdings to be down by ₹2,000 for the day (even if overall holdings P&L is still positive).
+Example: If you set Intraday holdings P&L to -₹2,000, the trigger becomes true when today’s price movement causes your holdings to be down by ₹2,000 for the day, even if the overall holdings P&L remains positive.

-Portfolio check triggers are configured on the canvas by selecting the Portfolio check trigger type you want, choosing the comparison (for example, greater than or less than), and entering the value (amount or count) that should activate the trigger.
+Portfolio check triggers are configured on the canvas by selecting the required trigger type, choosing the comparison (for example, greater than or less than), and entering the value (amount or count) that should activate the trigger.

 | Scenario | What happens |